Getting Pregnant: HIV-Positive Woman and HIV-Positive Man (Seroconcordant)

 Depending on the state in which you live, you may be able to use donor sperm from a sperm bank for home insemination.
 Sperm banks collect and store samples from sperm donors.
 Donors are most often anonymous, and they are tested for fertility and diseases to make sure the sperm is safe and able to result in pregnancy.
 This involves no risk of HIV transmission to your partner.
 If using donor sperm from a sperm bank for home insemination is possible in your state, ask your sperm bank for instructions on how to use the sperm at home.

 Sperm washing refers to a process in which sperm is separated from seminal fluid (semen = sperm + seminal fluid).
-Since HIV exists in seminal fluid but not in sperm, "washing" the sperm clean of the seminal fluid lowers the risk of infection.
+Since HIV exists in seminal fluid but not in sperm, 'washing' the sperm clean of the seminal fluid lowers the risk of HIV transmission.
 See "Understanding the Science" for more information.
 Washed sperm can be used with the assisted reproductive techniques described below.

 Getting Pregnant: HIV-Positive Single Woman or HIV-Positive Woman in Same-Sex Relationship (Serodiscordant or Seroconcordant)